afondiel/Self-Driving-Cars-Specialization/Course2-State-Estimation-and-Localization-for-Self-Driving-Cars/course2-w1-notes.md

 $$

 - where : $P_{k}$ is the estimator covariance
-- Same as least squares, but now introduce the `expectation`
+- Same as least squares, but now introduce the `expectation (E)`
 - Instead of minimizing the error directly, we minimized its `expected value` == estimator variance
-- The lower the variance, the more the estimate is accurate
+- `The lower the variance, the more the estimate is accurate`

 <img src="./resources/w1/estimator-covariance.png" width="500" style="border:0px solid #FFFFFF; padding:1px; margin:1px">